-Cable 14 operates within the general broadcasting environment and also complies with voluntary guidelines established by Canada's Broadcast Standards Council (CAB Code of Ethics, CAB Violence Code, CAB Sex Role Portrayal Code, and RTDNA Code of Journalistic Ethics.
-CBC Radio-Canada also provides Journalistic Standards which are useful.
-From a legal perspective we must ensure Community Programming complies with Canadian laws for issues including but not limited to copyright and defamation (libel and slander).
+Cable 14 operates within the general broadcasting environment and also complies with voluntary guidelines established by Canada's Broadcast Standards Council (CAB Code of Ethics, CAB Violence Code, CAB Sex-Role Portrayal Code, and RTDNA Code of Journalistic Ethics.
+CBC Radio-Canada also provides Journalistic Standards, which are helpful.
+From a legal perspective, we must ensure Community Programming complies with Canadian laws for issues including but not limited to copyright and defamation (libel and slander).

-Community Programming is an important source of information and provides a reflection of local realities that few other television services currently showcase.
+Community Programming is an essential source of information and reflects local realities that few other television services currently showcase.

-Programming on Cable 14 must be "Community Programming" which is defined by the regulations as programming that:
+Programming on Cable 14 must be "Community Programming," which is defined by the regulations as programming that: